- Binary classification

 from sklearn.datasets import make_classification # other options are also available X, y = make_classification(n_samples=10000, n_features=25)

-Add more noise to dummy datasets
+Add noise to target variable

 Generated feature values are samples from a gaussian distribution so there will naturally be a little noise, but you can increase this if you need to.